-See Slide 4-128.
+See Slide 4-129.
 The default is no restriction ("##any").

-processContents: Defines whether the contents of elements matched with "any" is checked.
+of elements matched with "any" is checked.

-See slide 4-126.
+See Slide 4-127.
 The default is "strict".

+- minOccurs, maxOccurs: (see above)

-- Content model: annotation? - Possible parent element types: choice, sequence.
+- Content model: annotation?

+- Possible parent element types: choice, sequence.

-- Complex types are used to define the characteristics of elements (content model and attributes). - However, if an element has no attributes and no element content (only a string, number, etc.), a simple type suffices. - There are two ways to use complex types: - Define a named complex type and reference it in the type-attribute of element. - Define an anonymous complex type as a child of element.
+- Complex types are used to define the characteristics of elements (content model and attributes). - However, if an element has no attributes and no element content (only a string, number, etc.), a simple type suffices. - There are two ways to use complex types: - Define a named complex type and reference it in the type-attribute of element. - ♦ Define an anonymous complex type as a child of element.

-- The possibilities for defining a complex type are: - List the content model (see above), followed by the attributes (see below).
+- The possibilities for defining a complex type are: - ♦ List the content model (see above), followed by the attributes (see below).